 Powering Texas is an alliance of stakeholders bound by a mission to educate and advocate for innovative, sustainable electricity generation in Texas, including the expansion of clean, renewable energy resources.

 Texas has become the national leader for economic expansion, innovation, investment, employment opportunities, sensible regulation and excellent quality of life.
 People across the country are moving to Texas by the hundreds of thousands each year.
 As Texas grows, so does our enormous demand for electricity.

 Texas is the #1 energy consumer in the country.
 Our economy and continued growth are dependent on reliable power, and how we meet this massive demand has tremendous implications.
 Renewable energy is helping Texas meet this growing demand for energy, while also providing jobs, bolstering rural economies and supporting communities all across the state.

 Leading the nation

 If Texas were a country, it would rank #5 in the world in total wind energy generation.

-The success of wind in Texas is the result of strong leadership at every level, by creating a competitive market, investing in the power grid, and diversifying our electricity supply for the future, while taking advantage of one of the state’s most abundant resources
+The success of renewable energy in Texas is the result of strong leadership at every level, by creating a competitive market, investing in the power grid, and diversifying our electricity supply for the future, while taking advantage of our state’s most abundant resources.

 Texas Renewable Energy: More than Electricity

 Renewable energy technologies like wind, solar, and storage do more than ensure communities can count on reliable power when they need it; renewable energy is an economic boon to Texas, creating jobs, business opportunity, and revenue streams that strengthen communities and provide economic opportunity for families.